Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 From the state-of-the-art deep learning methods discussed above, it seems that the GAN framework is the most promising in terms of robustness and secrecy optimisation due to the inclusion of adversarial loss in the objective calculations.
 To illustrate this, in HiDDeN \cite{hidden}, tests were conducted without including the adversary network and found to include perceptible alterations, whereas including the adversary greatly improved performance to produce an invisible watermarking technique.
 In tests comparing robustness, GAN-based models performed well, but were improved by techniques to target robust pixels for watermark embedding, such as the attention mechanisms used in Attention-based Data Hiding \cite{ABDH} and the IGA method \cite{IGA}.

 It is also important for models to be robust against a range of attacks.
-Papers such as those by Hamamoto et al. \cite{rotation} and Plata et al. \cite{spatialspread} incorporate geometric rotation techniques, and subsampling and resizing attacks respectively.
+Papers such as those by Hamamoto \etal \cite{rotation} and Plata \etal \cite{spatialspread} incorporate geometric rotation techniques, and subsampling and resizing attacks respectively.
 Having a wider range of attack types during training increases general robustness.
-Additionally, using true non-differentiable noise, as shown in the two stage training technique developed by Liu et al. \cite{2stage}, provides better results for JPEG compression than models that use differentiable approximations.
+Additionally, using true non-differentiable noise, as shown in the two stage training technique developed by Liu \etal \cite{2stage}, provides better results for JPEG compression than models that use differentiable approximations.
 Using a trained CNN to generate attacks, Distortion Agnostic Watermarking \cite{DA} is also a promising approach for diversifying the attacks encountered during training.

 To produce an adaptable, generalised framework, it is important to include features such as host and watermark resolution adaptability, as well as robustness controls to influence the robustness/imperceptibility trade-off.
 Robustness controls make these models suitable for both watermarking and stenography, which relies more heavily on imperceptibility.
-The ideal digital watermarking model would include pre-processing networks for any watermark data or cover image to be input, as the framework was developed by Lee et al. \cite{cnn15}, while also taking advantage of an adversarial discriminator or critic.
+The ideal digital watermarking model would include pre-processing networks for any watermark data or cover image to be input, as the framework was developed by Lee \etal \cite{cnn15}, while also taking advantage of an adversarial discriminator or critic.
 The techniques used in \cite{romark} to improve robustness by obtaining and optimising parameters for ROMark worst-case examples is also a promising technique for improving robustness.

 If a future model could combine these features; attention mechanisms to improve embedding, robustness against geometric attacks, host and watermark resolution controls, robustness controls, and handling worst-case distortions, it could result in a highly robust and adaptable framework.
 However, the added overhead of all these added features could be an issue in practice.